Bran Yeast Bread

 - Turn onto a floured surface; knead until smooth and elastic, about 8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch the dough down; cover and let rest for 8 minutes.
 Shape into a loaf.
-Place in a greased 9-in. x 5-in. loaf pan.
+Place in a greased 9x5-in. loaf pan.
 Cover and let rise until doubled, about 45 minutes.
 Bake at 350° for 35-45 minutes or until golden brown.
 Remove from pan to cool on a wire rack.
-Yield: 1 loaf (16 slices).